Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 The Menu on the top right is a standard GTK menu, providing a consistent experience with other GTK applications.

 #figure(
-  img("menu.png", fit: "contain", width: 100pt), caption: [Screenshot of the ReSet popover menu], )<reset_menu>
+  img("menu.png", fit: "contain", width: 100pt), caption: [the ReSet popover menu], )<reset_menu>

 #subsubsection("Template Binding")